Bollywood film recreates Mumbai attacks of 2008

 "You need to understand that the police were confused and didn't know what to do," Varma said.
 "If you were in their shoes, you would react the same way to an incident of this magnitude.
 It is important to understand their point of view."

-Advertising posters show a group of 10 men, the attackers, in a dinghy heading towards the iconic sea-facing Taj Mahal hotel, one of the most recognized buildings in Mumbai - a nod to the powerful shock and emotions the attack still evokes, symbolized by the hotel.
+Advertising posters show a group of 10 men, the attackers, in a dinghy heading towards the iconic sea-facing Taj Mahal hotel, one of the most recognised buildings in Mumbai - a nod to the powerful shock and emotions the attack still evokes, symbolised by the hotel.

 Varma himself has fallen afoul of these still unhealed emotional scars, setting off controversy several times.